Jesus’ parable of the prodigal son

 It’s the same message for prodigals and those who have lived a stable life: accept the grace and mercy the Father offers you.
 Repent and believe the gospel and begin an eternal relationship with God.
 There’s a loving heavenly Father waiting for your return.

-And when we arrive back home, there will be a party for all those who turn to God.
+And when we arrive back home, there will be a party and feast for all those who turn to God.
 We will all celebrate our salvation and freedom together!
 I hope to see you at that great event!

 Christ in Scripture is listed on Feedspot Top 200 Christian Blogs.